Ferrite-FEM/Tensors.jl/README.md

 Contributions are very welcome, as are feature requests and suggestions.
 Please open an [issue][issues-url] if you encounter any problems.

+### Things to work on

+If you are interested in contributing to Tensors.jl, here are a few topics that can get you started:

+* Implement support for third order tensors.
+These are more rarely used than first, second and fourth order tensors but are still useful in some applications.
+It would be good to support this.
+* Find a way to reduce code duplication without sacrificing performance or compilation time.
+Currently, there is quite a lot of code duplication in the implementation of different operators.
+It should be possible to have a higher level code generation framework that generates optimized functions from pretty much only the Einstein summation notation for the operation.
+* Tensors.jl has been developed with mostly the application to continuum mecahnics in mind.
+For other fields, perhaps other tensor operations are useful.
+Implement these in a well performant manner and give good test coverage and documentation for the new functionalities.

 ## Related packages

 Both the packages below provide a convenience macro to provide einstein summation notation for standard Julia `Array`'s: